About this listing

 + Guest Sitting Room

 WIFI throughout but weaker in this main bedroom so use guest sitting room.

 The other two rooms under "kerry eco lodge" and 'the hemp house'.

-(This house is made of Hemp and, unless you can inform me to the contrary, I believe it is the only hemp built b and b in Ireland)
+(This house is made of Hemp the only hemp built BnB in Ireland)

 King Size Room (this one)

 Bedroom 2: see listing titled "Kerry Eco Lodge" Double + Single beds.

-Bedroom 3: see listing titled "The Hemp House" has walk in shower/wet room and access door to LIBRARY guest room
+Bedroom 3: "The Hemp House" has walk in shower/wet room is downstairs beside LIBRARY/guest sittingroom Wifi is provided and

 More on the house